endormi/repeat/README.md

 # Repeat

-Repeat a character number of times.
+Repeat a single character number of times.

 ## Usage: